aliyun/pai-python-sdk/README.md

 Contributions to the PAI Python SDK are welcome.
 Please read our contribution guidelines in the [CONTRIBUTING](./CONTRIBUTING.md) file.

+## License 📝

+PAI Python SDK is developed by Alibaba Cloud and licensed under the Apache License (Version 2.0).

 ## Contact 📬

 For support or inquiries, please open an issue on the GitHub repository.